 There are a number of different types of endometrial ablation.
 For some of the techniques, your surgeon will pass a thin camera called a hysteroscope in through your vagina and cervix.
 This is so they can see inside your womb.

 Your surgeon will then use special instruments to destroy or remove the lining of your womb using one of several methods.
 The main ones are listed below.

 If you have general anaesthesia, you will need to rest until the effects of the anaesthetic have passed.
-You may need pain relief to help with any discomfort as the anaesthetic wears off.
+You will stay in hospital for about three to four hours following your endometrial ablation.

 You will need to wear a sanitary towel as you will have some vaginal bleeding afterwards.
 This is usually like a light period.

 You may have a dull ache, similar to period cramps/pain, for a couple of days after your endometrial ablation.
 You may be given some pain relief medicine when you leave the hospital.
-If you need pain relief, you can take over-the-counter painkillers, such as paracetamol or ibuprofen.
-Always read the patient information that comes with your medicine and if you have any questions, ask your pharmacist for advice.
+If you need pain relief at home, you can take over-the-counter painkillers, such as paracetamol or ibuprofen.
+Always read the patient information that comes with your medicine and if you have any questions, ask your nurse or pharmacist for advice.

 Complications are when problems occur during or after the operation.
-The possible complications of any operation include an unexpected reaction to the anaesthetic, excessive bleeding or developing a blood clot, usually in a vein in the leg (deep vein thrombosis, DVT).
+The possible complications of any operation include an unexpected reaction to the anaesthetic, excessive bleeding or developing a blood clot.
+Blood clots usually occur in a vein in the leg (deep vein thrombosis, DVT).

 Complications specific to endometrial ablation are rare but can include: